dynobase-icon

 Parallel Scan in DynamoDB

-Scans are generally speaking slow.
-To make that process faster, you can use a feature called "Parallel Scans" which divide the whole DynamoDB Table into Segments.
+Scans are generally slow.
+To make that process faster, you can use a feature called "Parallel Scans" which divides the whole DynamoDB Table into Segments.
 A separate thread/worker then processes each Segment so N workers can work simultaneously to go through the whole keyspace faster.

-Creating Parallel Scan is quite easy.
-Each of your workers, when issuing a Scan request should include two additional parameters:
+Creating a Parallel Scan is quite easy.
+Each of your workers, when issuing a Scan request, should include two additional parameters:

 Parallel Scans Diagram